acres scheme

 Hedgerow requirements

 Hedgerows are the dominant habitat on most Irish farms; however, the quality of many hedgerows is poor.
-Good quality hedgerows provide multiple benefits, including crop protection, shelter and shade for livestock, improved biosecurity, water quality protection, carbon sequestration, pollen and nectar for bees and other pollinators, nesting, chick rearing and feeding resources for birds, and important foraging habitat for mammals including all Irish bats.
+Moreover, good quality hedgerows provide multiple benefits.
+These benefits include crop protection, shelter and shade for livestock, improved biosecurity, water quality protection, carbon sequestration, pollen and nectar for bees and other pollinators, nesting, chick rearing and feeding resources for birds.
+Additionally, they are important foraging habitat for mammals, including all Irish bats.

-A mix of escaped hedgerows (side trimmed only) and topped hedgerows over 1.8 metres in height, with a wide base and some thorn trees left to mature along the hedgerow, will have the greatest benefit for biodiversity.
+To maximize biodiversity, additionally, a mix of escaped hedgerows (side trimmed only) and topped hedgerows over 1.8 metres in height, with a wide base and some thorn trees left to mature along the hedgerow, will have the greatest benefit.

 Requirements:

 There is no requirement to cut hedgerows in ACRES parcels.
-However, if they are being managed by cutting during the course of the contract, the following rules apply:
+However, if cutting manages them during the course of the contract, the following rules apply.

-If existing hedges are greater than 1.8 metres in height, cutting/trimming is permitted once they are not cut below 1.8 metres from ground level (or top of bank where applicable).
+If the height of existing hedges exceeds 1.8 meters, you can cut/trim them as long as you do not cut them below 1.8 meters from ground level (or top of bank where applicable).
 If existing hedges are less than 1.8 metres, do NOT cut or trim.
-The only exceptions are roadside hedgerows, hedgerows on external farm boundaries, newly established hedgerows (less than 10 years old), hedgerows that were recently coppiced or laid, and hedgerows located in Breeding Wader hotspot mapped areas.
+Roadside hedgerows, hedgerows on external farm boundaries, newly established hedgerows (less than 10 years old), recently coppiced or laid hedgerows, and hedgerows located in Breeding Wader hotspot mapped areas are the only exceptions.

 NATIVE FRUIT TREES

-To support biodiversity and help ensure the survival of traditional Irish apple varieties.
+To support biodiversity and, in addition, help ensure the survival of traditional Irish apple varieties.

-While apple trees have been grown in Ireland for many centuries, the native genetic pool has been significantly altered to incorporate a number of modern varieties.
+People have been growing apple trees in Ireland for many centuries, and they have significantly altered the native genetic pool to incorporate a number of modern varieties.
 This measure endeavours to conserve the authenticity of traditional apple tree varieties while also sustaining their heritage, by only growing trees that were once common to Irish soils.

 Requirements:

-1. Create an orchard of at least 0.05 hectares by planting 10 traditional fruit trees.
-Trees can only be planted during the dormant season (October to March).
+1. Plant 10 traditional fruit trees to create an orchard of at least 0.05 hectares.
+You can only plant trees during the dormant season (October to March).

-2. The location of the orchard must be identified on the LPIS parcel selected and marked on the map submitted.
+2. Identify and mark the location of the orchard on the LPIS parcel selected and submit it on the map.

-3. The orchard must be fenced off from livestock with a fit-for-purpose permanent fence.
-However, grazing inside the fence with sheep is permitted provided that no damage is caused to the trees.
-If damage is being caused by rabbits/hares, measures to prevent further damage must be taken by the erection of a rabbit-proof fence or tree guards.
+3. Erect a fit-for-purpose permanent fence to separate the orchard from livestock.
+However, grazing with sheep inside the fence is allowed as long as it doesn’t cause damage to the trees.
+If damage is caused by rabbits/hares, take measures to prevent further damage by erecting a rabbit-proof fence or using tree guards.

-4. Trees must be spaced at least 5 metres apart.
+4. Space the trees at least 5 metres apart.

-7. Pesticides are not permitted except for the spot treatment of noxious and invasive weeds.
+7. Prohibit the use of pesticides, except for spot-treating noxious and invasive weeds.

-8. Grass and other competing vegetation must be controlled around the trees until they become established.
+8. Control grass and other competing vegetation around the trees until they become established.

-9. Failed or dead trees must be replaced during the next planting season.
+9. Replace any failed or dead trees during the next planting season.

 To protect water quality by enhancing nutrient uptake while also supporting biodiversity.
-In some situations, new riparian buffer zones will benefit from the planting of appropriate tree species to enhance erosion interception and provide improved bank stability.
-Tree roots and canopy will intercept subsurface and aerial pollutant pathways.
+In some situations, moreover, new riparian buffer zones will benefit from the planting of appropriate tree species.
+This addition will enhance erosion interception and provide improved bank stability.
+Additionally, tree roots and canopies will intercept subsurface and aerial pollutant pathways.

 Requirements: